WKCTC in Running for Aspen Prize Top Community College Honor for Third Time

 A strong commitment to student success is one of the reasons West Kentucky Community and Technical College has been named one of ten finalists for the Aspen Prize for Community College Excellence, the nation’s preeminent recognition of high achievement and performance in America’s community colleges.
 An announcement was made by The Aspen Institute this morning in Washington, D.C.

 WKCTC has earned a place on the ten top finalists’ list in each of the three years the Prize has been awarded and was named a finalist-with-distinction in 2011.
 The $1 million prize fund will be awarded in March 2015 in Washington, D.C. to the winner and up to four finalists-with-distinction.

 “I’m not surprised that West Kentucky is a top 10 school.
 The faculty and staff here actually remember your name, and care about what’s going on with you, and that can really make a difference in your life,” said Tracey, who was born with cerebral palsy and uses a wheelchair to get around campus.
 “They make you feel like you are worth something, and are not just another number.”

-The Prize, awarded every two years, is the nation’s signature recognition of high achievement and performance among America’s community colleges and recognizes institutions for exceptional student outcomes in four areas: student learning, certificate and degree completion, employment and earnings, and high levels of access and success for minority and low-income students.
+The Aspen Prize, awarded every two years, recognizes outstanding institutions in student learning, certificate and degree completion, high rates of employment and earnings for graduates, and high levels of access and success for minority and low-income students.